tonyngmk/vegerice/README.md

 I intend to create a MVP with barebones features and use / improve it personally.

-My ultimate hope for this app is that this can turn to become some social good for Singaporeans and this app eventually break-evens after scaling with its server / API costs supported through light-forms of advertisements or monetisation strategy.
+My ultimate hope for this app is that this can turn to become some social good for Singaporeans and this app eventually break-evens after scaling with its server / storage costs supported through light-forms of advertisements or monetisation strategy.

 As mentioned, there are still so many things to build if I can.
 React native development would definitely be next in mind, deploying to Android and iOS devices (Apple Developer Plan to deploy the app is alr $99/year lol) as no one person would like to use a browser while on a phone.
 Also, many other ideas such as finding "healthy meals", creating "wallet feature" for a two-pronged contributing of price data and also tracking of one's personal expenses, social media feature, PoS and ordering through app (does not have to be delivery, can be just dine-in / takeaway) support for food owners, etc.